lynnfaraday/aresmush.com/_root/fs3/index.md

 - xp
 ---

+FS3 (Faraday's Simple Skill System) is RPG system designed for MUSHes.
+While inspired by traditional tabletop RPGs, it has some important differences.
+These are the hallmarks of FS3:

+* **Fast and Easy** - FS3 takes a simple approach to abilities and highlights skills that are relevant to gameplay.
+The goal is to get you through Chargen and reviewed as fast as possible.

+* **Predictable** - FS3 dice mechanics are less random than many other game systems.
+Chance is still a factor, of course, but fluke results are less common.

+* **Roleplay-Friendly** - FS3 has a lightweight conflict resolution and combat system that leaves a lot open to player interpretation.
+This frees you to focus on the story, not the dice.

+# FS3 and Ares

-FS3 is a generic roleplaying game skills system, specifically designed and optimized for online text-based RPGs (MUSHes).
-In Ares, FS3 is implemented as a family of plugins which all interact with and depend on each other.
+FS3 comes standard in AresMUSH.
+It is implemented as a family of plugins which all interact with and depend on each other.

 * Skills
 * Character Sheet